-(a) To support coherent international decision-making processes for environmental governance, UNEP will assist the Governing Council/Global Ministerial Environment Forum in promoting international cooperation in the field of the environment and setting the global environmental agenda.
+- (a) To support coherent international decision-making processes for environmental governance, UNEP will assist the Governing Council/Global Ministerial Environment Forum in promoting international cooperation in the field of the environment and setting the global environmental agenda.
 UNEP will also provide support for enhancing cooperation and coordination across the United Nations system, between global and regional MEAs (between the biodiversity-related MEAs, for example), and between the Programme and such agreements, with a view to ensuring their effective implementation, while respecting the mandate of each entity.
 Together with the secretariats of the relevant MEAs and other partners, UNEP will conduct an assessment of how the multilateral system, in particular the United Nations system, functions to support the implementation of MEAs, including the Aichi Biodiversity Targets in the area of biodiversity, and similar priorities in other areas of issue.
 The assessment will also consider the ways in which the Programme could strengthen its support for the implementation of MEAs.
-At the inter-agency level, subprogramme 4 will provide support and policy input on environmental governance in CEB and other inter-agency forums, and make use of EMG to promote coherent policies and joint action by all organizations and MEA secretariats.

-(b) To catalyse international efforts to pursue the implementation of internationally agreed objectives and goals, UNEP will support the further development and implementation of international environmental law, norms and standards, in particular those addressing the goals, targets and commitments identified in the outcomes of United Nations summits and conferences, and that strengthen relevant institutions.
+At the inter-agency level, subprogramme 4 will provide support and policy input on environmental governance in the United Nations System Chief Executives Board for Coordination and other inter-agency forums, and make use of the Environment Management Group to promote coherent policies and joint action by all organizations and MEA secretariats. - (b) To catalyse international efforts to pursue the implementation of internationally agreed objectives and goals, UNEP will support the further development and implementation of international environmental law, norms and standards, in particular those addressing the goals, targets and commitments identified in the outcomes of United Nations summits and conferences, and that strengthen relevant institutions.
 In that context, in partnership with other United Nations institutions, UNEP will support the efforts of Governments to develop and enforce environmental legislation, and to comply with international environmental standards and obligations.
 Such support will include legal technical assistance and training, and other legal capacity-building activities.
 Strategic direction in this area will be given by the fourth Programme for the Development and Periodic Review of Environmental Law (Montevideo Programme IV), adopted by the Governing Council in its decision 25/11.
-UNEP will also contribute to improving public participation of stakeholders in accordance with principle 10 of the Rio Declaration on Environment and Development, and the application of the Guidelines for the Development of National Legislation on Access to Information, Public Participation and Access to Justice in Environmental Matters, as adopted by the Governing Council in its decision SS.XI/5.
+UNEP will also contribute to improving public participation in decision-making at the national, subregional, regional and global level by promoting the active participation of stakeholders in accordance with principle 10 of the Rio Declaration on Environment and Development, and the application of the Guidelines for the Development of National Legislation on Access to Information, Public Participation and Access to Justice in Environmental Matters, as adopted by the Governing Council in its decision SS.XI/5.

-&lt;sup>13 Given that the mandate of UNEP relates to the environmental dimension of sustainable development, the term "environmental sustainability" should be understood in that context.
+13 Given that the mandate of UNEP relates to the environmental dimension of sustainable development, the term "environmental sustainability" should be understood in that context.